 Pink Elements consists of varying configurations of pink, coral-friendly bricks.
 The bricks are materially aligned with the needs of underwater creatures, and their pink colour is scientifically known to propagate coral polyp growth.
 Though angular in shape, each brick houses more organic forms within, porous enough for fish and other aquatic species to burrow.

-The bricks are thus a work of architecture in their own right, but hold the potential to be reconfigured to suit human habitation.
-When presented on dry land in human spaces, the elements appear as stand-alone sculptural objects, or as structural fragments of existing human architecture--such as a corner or column.
+When presented on dry land in human spaces, the elements appear as stand-alone sculptural objects, or as structural fragments of existing human architecture, such as a corner or column.
 But when submerged in an aquatic environment, these structures will be repurposed by marine creatures.
 A pillar for humans today is a future penthouse for fish.